 Virtual assessment centres: what to expect and how to succeed

-We explore everything you need to know about virtual assessment days and give you our top tips on performing at your best – with the help of employers including Thames Water.
+We reveal everything you need to know about virtual assessment days and give you our top tips on performing at your best – with insights from Thames Water among other employers.

 Recruiters are making as many hires from virtual assessment centres as they would from face-to-face ones.

 Virtual assessment centres are a way for an employer to get a group of candidates together online to be assessed for its graduate or work experience programmes.
-Just as with an in-person assessment centre, activities could include:
+It is often the final stage of the recruitment process.
+Activities could include:

 - information sessions